 5. Use Them as Air Freshener

 Food dehydrators and slowly simmering pots can make the air in a room dazzle the nasal passages.
-We all know the the lure of pumpkin pie spice in the air or the gentle waft of wind over a basket of potpourri on the windowsill.
-Sweet smelling vegetable and fruit scraps, as well as herbs and spices, especially in combination with flowers from the garden, can be dried to create long-lasting potpourris.
-Or, sometimes boiling them on an afternoon can really provide an atmosphere.
+We all know the lure of pumpkin pie spice in the air or the gentle waft of wind over a basket of potpourri on the windowsill.
+Sweet-smelling vegetable and fruit scraps, as well as herbs and spices, especially in combination with flowers from the garden, can be dried to create long-lasting potpourris.
+Or, sometimes boiling them in an afternoon can really provide an atmosphere.
 Click here for more ideas.

 6. Cook Them Up